S. Janaki: Kannada films

-S Janaki's highest number of songs are in Kannada.
-Her solos and duets, with P B Srinivas, S. P. Balasubrahmanyam and Dr. Rajkumar are considered evergreen.
+S. Janaki's has sung the most songs in her career in Kannada.
+Her solos and duets with legends such as P B Srinivas, S. P. Balasubrahmanyam, and Dr. Rajkumar are considered evergreen hits.

 Janaki sang her first Kannada song in 1957.
 By the early 60s, she had started working with many prominent music composers.
-Throughout the 1970s and 80s she remained the number one female playback singer in Kannada films.
-Most of the music directors, from G. K. Venkatesh, Rajan–Nagendra to Hamsalekha, gave her most of their top compositions.
+Throughout the 1970s and 80s, she remained the number one go-to female playback singer in Kannada films.
+Most of the music directors, from G. K. Venkatesh, Rajan–Nagendra to Hamsalekha, offered her most of their top compositions.

 She has a record number of duets with P B Srinivas, S P Balasubrahmanyam and Dr Rajkumar.
-She was awarded the Karnataka Rajyotsava awarded in 2014.
-She was awarded an honorary doctorate from the University of Mysore for her contributions to Kannada film and music.
+She was awarded the Rajyotsava Prashasti in 2014.
+She was awarded an honorary doctorate from the University of Mysore for her tremendous contribution to Kannada film and music.

 Some of her top hit solos in Kannada cinema are: